AutoPot: Automated and massively parallelized construction of Machine-Learning Potentials: Autopot workflow

 \section{Autopot workflow}

 For MLIPs conceived with active machine-learning, it is neither necessary nor desired to explore the entire parametric space (we cannot compute all the energies for an infinite number of configurations).
 Instead, adequate selections of training configurations should be performed dynamically during the global workflow execution.
 The goal is to find a small, affordable set of training configurations to achieve the desired accuracy. \textit{AutoPot} is a workflow orchestrator, following Motoko's framework, that realizes active learning as described in Section \ref{sec:active-learning}.

-Below is described the definition of the tasks associated with the active learning protocols described earlier.
+The AutoPot workflow combines the Algorithms from Section \ref{sec:learning_protocols}, and is schematically depicted in Figure \ref{fig:workflow_schematic}.
+In this algorithm, the training set is constructed in three steps: \begin{itemize} \item[(a)] Starting from an initial training set, \item[(b)] AutoPot adds the most uncertain configurations from a large set of training candidates using Algorithm \ref{algo:selection}, \item[(c)] followed by a selection of training configurations from MD trajectories using Algorithm \ref{algo:on_the_fly_selection}. \end{itemize}

+As a rule of thumb, configurations composing the initial training set and the training candidate set should contain atomic neighborhoods relevant to the planned application.
+For example, for our tests in Section \ref{sec:production_mode} related to dislocation plasticity, we use two types of configurations: bulk configurations, and configurations with a stacking fault (cf., Figure \ref{fig:workflow_schematic}).
+The initial training set and the candidate set are then constructed by randomly perturbing atoms from their ideal lattice sites.